khiner/mesh2audio/README.md

 Debug build is generated in the `./build` directory relative to project (repo) root.
 Release build is generated in `./build-release`.

-On Linux, you will also need to build the `fem` executable (since the one that's committed to this repo was build on Mac):
+On Linux, you will also need to build the `fem` executable (since the one that's committed to this repo was built on Mac):

 ```shell
 $ sudo apt install gfortran